jkoppel/Revitalize/Referee/README.md

 Referee will automatically run whenever a function is decompiled.
 It is recommended that you decompile the entire binary for maximum information.

+Referee does not do type inference;  you will still need to give types to your functions for it to find structure uses.

 ##Notes

  * If you annotate a function to remove a struct-member usage, decompiling the function again will remove the corresponding xrefs.